-- (1) In this section - witness means a person who is given a notice under subsection (2). - (2) For the purposes of conducting a hearing under this Act, an assessor, on the application of a person who has been given notice of the hearing or on the assessor's own initiative, may give a person a written notice that requires him or her to appear at the hearing and do one or both of the following - (a) to give oral evidence; - (b) to produce any record that is described generally or specifically in the notice and that is in his or her possession or control. - (3) An assessor may administer an oath or affirmation to a witness. - (4) An assessor may ask a witness any question. - (5) A witness commits an offence if he or she, without a reasonable excuse, does not - (a) appear in accordance with a notice given to the person under subsection (2); - (b) take an oath or affirmation as required by an assessor; or - (c) give oral evidence or produce a record as required by an assessor.
+- (1) In this section - - "application" means a compensation application, or an application made under section 50(1) or 52(3); - "witness" means a person who is given a notice under subsection (2). - For the purposes of conducting a hearing of an application, an (2) assessor, on the application of a person who has been given notice of the hearing or on the assessor's own initiative, may give a person a written notice that requires him or her to appear at the hearing and do one or both of the following - to give oral evidence; - (b) to produce any record that is described generally or specifically in the notice and that is in his or her possession or control. - (3) An assessor may administer an oath or affirmation to a witness. - (4) An assessor may ask a witness any question. - A witness commits an offence if he or she, without a reasonable (5) excuse, does not - appear in accordance with a notice given to the person under subsection (1); - take an oath or affirmation as required by an assessor; or - give oral evidence or produce a record as required by an (c) assessor.